Ben Seewald: Duggar Husband Campaigns Against Movie Depicting God As Black Woman

 A post shared by Ben Seewald (@ben_seewald) on

-In short, the opinon expressed in Seewald’s linked article is that God is shown as too casual, not sufficiently authoritarian, not sufficiently wrathful, and loving without judgment.
+In short, the opinion expressed in Seewald’s linked article is that God is shown as too casual, not sufficiently authoritarian, not sufficiently wrathful, and loving without judgment.

-Neither is this the first time Ben Seewald has addressed Duggar fans about The Shack — two weeks before the movie was even released, Seewald was already tweeting warnings about the movie, linking then to a piece by Pastor Tim Challies about that pastor’s own problems with the movie.
+This the first time Ben Seewald has addressed Duggar fans about The Shack — two weeks before the movie was even released, Seewald was already tweeting warnings about the movie, linking then to a piece by Pastor Tim Challies about that pastor’s own problems with the movie.

 Why I Won’t Be Seeing (or Reviewing) The Shack Movie https://t.co/GGYATTFoF6